pankaj-pokharkar/pankaj-pokharkar/README.md

 - 👋 Hi, I’m @pankaj-pokharkar
 - 👀 I am a frontend developer with major experience in React, Vue, Ember.
-Worked on  minor features on Ext.js, knockout js.
+Worked on  minor features on Ext.js.
 - 🌱 Exploring backend development.
-Familiar with Nodejs.
+Familiar with Nodejs, Express, MongoDb.
 - 💞️ Would love to collaborate on full stack development projects.
 - 📫 Reach me on pokharkarpankaj.work@gmail.com